orbcode/orbuculum/orbtrace/README.md

 LEDs
 ====

  - D2: Heartbeat.
 Solid red when the bitfile is loaded.
-Flashes while the trace collector is running.
+Flashes while the trace collector is running. (`h` in the `orbuculum` monitor)
  - D4: Overflow.
-Illuminated when there are too many data arriving over the trace link to be stored in local RAM prior to transmission (i.e. the off-board transmission link can't keep up).
+Illuminated when there are too many data arriving over the trace link to be stored in local RAM prior to transmission (i.e. the off-board transmission link can't keep up), `O` in the monitor.
  - D8: Tx.
-Flashes while data is being sent over the serial link.
+Flashes while data is being sent over the serial link, `t` in the monitor.
  - D9: Data.
-A 'sticky' version of D8 which will stay illuminated for about 0.7Secs after any data.
+A 'sticky' version of D8 which will stay illuminated for about 0.7Secs after any data, `d` in the monitor.